 Ready to try charity knitting?
-Here are 7 projects you can try
+Here are 7 things you can knit for charity right now

-I am often asked by new knitters (or experienced knitters that have only just recently discovered charity knitting) what they can knit for charity.
+New knitters (or experienced knitters that have only just recently discovered charity knitting) often ask what they can knit for charity.

 The short answer is, almost anything!
 I’ve been writing about charity knitting since 2011.
 And I’m constantly amazed at the ingenious ways people use yarn to improve the lives of others.

-The longer answer, of course, is that needy people seem to benefit most from a handful of items.
+The longer answer, of course, is that needy people seem to benefit most often from a handful of items.

-Below is a collection of 7 items that you’ll be most likely to find homes for.
+Below is a collection of 7 ways you can donate knitted items that will likely be accepted with open arms.
 You’ll also find links to a free pattern collection, as well as a charity that can use what you’ve made.

-If you’re looking for a jumping-off point for charity knitting, keep reading!
+If you’re looking for a jumping-off point for things to knit for charity, keep reading!

 I often suggest that new knitters start their charity knitting adventures by knitting squares.
 Squares are fast; they’re easy; they’re a great way to practice stitches; and they’re extremely portable, so you can knit them anywhere!

 And, if you’d like, you can also sew a bunch of them together to create a blanket!
 (See more about donating blankets in the next item.)

-Free pattern collection: How to Send Warmth Worldwide with Knitted Squares
+Free pattern collections: How to Send Warmth Worldwide with Knitted Squares